dobromir-hristov/vuecommunity/docs/guide/ecosystem/desktop-apps.md

 - **cross-platform**: all applications are developed with JavaScript, and can be packaged for Windows/MacOS/Linux;
 - **easy to build**: frameworks allow you to simply develop a web application and then 'convert' it to a desktop one using a packager;
-- **community**: if you maintain an open-source desktop project, you will more likely to find contributors for your it.
+- **community**: if you maintain an open-source desktop project, you will more likely find contributors for it.

 Although there are some downsides common for all JavaScript-powered desktop applications.
 Usually they have big package size (at least 30 MB) and heavy RAM usage.